lazaronixon/the_construct/README.md

 * [Redis Cloud](https://elements.heroku.com/addons/rediscloud) or any other for memory data store.
 * [PaperTrail](https://elements.heroku.com/addons/papertrail) or any other for logging.
 * [SendGrid](https://elements.heroku.com/addons/sendgrid) for email delivery.
+* [RackAttack](https://github.com/kickstarter/rack-attack) for blocking & throttling abusive requests.
 * AssetHost configured to ENV['CLOUDFRONT_URL'].
 * Sidekiq as queue adapter.
-* [RackAttack](https://github.com/kickstarter/rack-attack) for blocking & throttling abusive requests.
 * Force SSL.

 ### Hybrid Mobile Architecture Ready
-The construct is a [majestic monolith](https://m.signalvnoise.com/the-majestic-monolith) template so it is full compatible with [TurboLinks IOS](https://github.com/turbolinks/turbolinks-ios), [TurboLinks Android](https://github.com/turbolinks/turbolinks-android) or [React Native TurboLinks](https://github.com/lazaronixon/react-native-turbolinks).
+The construct is a [Majestic Monolith](https://m.signalvnoise.com/the-majestic-monolith) template so it is full compatible with [TurboLinks IOS](https://github.com/turbolinks/turbolinks-ios), [TurboLinks Android](https://github.com/turbolinks/turbolinks-android) or [React Native TurboLinks](https://github.com/lazaronixon/react-native-turbolinks).
 After create a new project you can easily port it to a IOS/Android APP.

 ### Requirements
 Rails >= 6